 - 2.10.1.
-Luminaires shall be selected and mounted along the guide way to minimize the amount of light trespass and pollution. - 2.10.2.
+Luminaires shall be selected and mounted along the guide way to minimize the amount of light trespass, pollution and in a position to be easily maintainable. - 2.10.2.
 Illumination shall be provided under elevated guide ways where publicly accessible pedestrian or vehicular ways are provided, to facilitate movement and recognition at night.
 Placement of luminaires shall minimize shadows in areas which are accessible to the public. - 2.10.3.
-All Lighting on the elevated guideways shall be supplied by emergency power system. - 2.10.4.
+All Lighting on the elevated guideways shall be supplied by emergency power system utilizing multiple circuits.
+When possible, use different emergency powered lighting panels to minimize disruption if one panel is out of service or being maintained. - 2.10.4.
+All lighting on the elevated guideways shall be circuited with multiple circuits to ensure a minimum of 50% coverage in case of a circuit failure(s). - 2.10.5.
 Emergency access/exit stairs that lead to/from the elevated guide way shall be illuminated and supplied by emergency power system.